 - Salary: $39,000 -$55,000 annually

 Senior accountants are more seasoned, with 3-8 years of accounting experience.
 They are capable of all junior duties: bookkeeping, preparing detailed financial statements and tax forms for review.
-They are also adept in assisting with information systems setup, and research of ad hoc items.
+They also assist with information systems setup, and research of ad hoc items.

 - Education: Bachelors or Masters Degree in Accounting